 If you have multiple sites that are close enough to each other that some people volunteer at more than one location, you will run into a scheduling conflict that doesn't appear as one if the locations have different schedules.
 For example, one site might have a 4:30pm and 6:00pm schedule while the other only has a 5:00pm schedule.
-If someone was already scheduled for the 5:00pm time, Rock would not see that they are elsewhere on the people list for the other site since the schedules are different.
+If someone is scheduled for the 4:30pm slot at one site, Rock won't see a conflict if you try to schedule them for 5:00pm at a different site.